WiseLibs/better-sqlite3/README.md

 If execution of the statement fails, an `Error` is thrown.

-You can optionally specify [bind parameters](#binding-parameters), which are only bound for the given execution.
+You can specify [bind parameters](#binding-parameters), which are only bound for the given execution.

 ### .get([*...bindParameters*]) -> *row*